Research and reports

 B Corps are transparent about their operating practices and are held to a high standard of legal accountability.
 Companies have to be recertified every three years, and if they fail to meet the set criteria, they lose their B Corp status.
 Not only that, but the criteria are dynamic, making sure that B Corps are always moving with the times and are on the cutting edge of what “good” looks like in the current world.

-In order to get your B Corp certification, you have to be assessed by B Lab and meet the required standards.
+To get your B Corp certification, you have to be assessed by B Lab and meet the required standards.
 There are three steps to the process:

 Any for-profit business can become a B Corp, no matter its size, so long as it’s been operating for at least 12 months.